faizanxmulla/sql-portfolio/coding-ninjas-solutions/README.md

 - **ID :** Identity column for individual challenge

-- **Challenge :** Link to the SQL challenge hosted on [Coding Ninjas](https://www.codingninjas.com/studio/problem-lists/top-100-sql-problems)
+- **Challenge :** Link to the SQL challenge hosted on [Code360.](https://www.codingninjas.com/studio/problem-lists/top-100-sql-problems)

 - **Solution Script :** Link to the solution SQL script hosted in this repository.